AADILab/influence-shaping/results.md

 This one will just be a 1_rover_1_uav/random_pois_10x10 experiment where we compare G and D-Indirect using the same seed for random number generation.
 The results for G and D-Indirect should look exactly the same...
 And it turns out they do look exactly the same.
 This successfully demonstrated that the only differences in performance between G and D-Indirect came from the randomness of mutations and selection, nothing to do with the fitness shaping method itself.

+**NOTE:** I double checked the config for these experiments and the uav observation radius is set properly to 1000.0

 ### tackle

 Time to do a big sweep of different experiments playing around with map size (this includes number of pois), numbers of rovers, and uavs.
 The idea here is to get a good lay of the land of what is going on with sequentially observable pois with the small observation radius of rovers, large capture radius for pois, and comparing D-Indirect with static influence vs dynamic influence.